Analog Devices Inc. (ADI) Shares Soar Above 1-Year High - News Heater

 ADI’s Market Performance

-The stock of Analog Devices Inc. (ADI) has seen a -0.28% decrease in the past week, with a 11.51% rise in the past month, and a 0.95% gain in the past quarter.
-The volatility ratio for the week is 1.69%, and the volatility levels for the past 30 days are at 1.76% for ADI.
-The simple moving average for the past 20 days is 3.22% for ADI’s stock, with a 0.51% simple moving average for the past 200 days.
+The stock of Analog Devices Inc. (ADI) has seen a 3.75% increase in the past week, with a 13.76% rise in the past month, and a 8.61% gain in the past quarter.
+The volatility ratio for the week is 2.10%, and the volatility levels for the past 30 days are at 1.81% for ADI.
+The simple moving average for the past 20 days is 4.90% for ADI’s stock, with a 4.36% simple moving average for the past 200 days.

 Analysts’ Opinion of ADI